 My name is Bob Morrison and I am running for reelection to a fourth term serving on the Watchung Hills Regional High School Board of Education.

-My family and I have lived in Warren Township since February of 2002.
+My family and I have lived in Warren Township since February 2002.
 My wife is a teacher in a nearby school district.
 Both of our children have attended Warren Township Schools.
 My oldest graduated Watchung Hills Regional High School in 2013 and graduated from Ithaca College in 2017.
-My son graduated in 2017 and is in his junior year attending West Chester University.
+My son graduated in 2017 and is in his senior year attending Montclair State University.

-I am currently the CEO of a company I started 20 years ago, Quadrant Research – a national educational data management and analytics company and the Director for Arts Ed NJ – the statewide arts education advocacy organization.
+I am currently the CEO of a company I started 20 years ago, Quadrant Research – a national educational data management and analytics company.
+I recently retired as the Director/CEO for Arts Ed NJ – the statewide arts education advocacy organization.

 What I Have Done

-For the past six years, I have had the privilege of representing Warren Township on the WHRHS Board of Education where I have served on the Education (currently as chair), Strategic Planning, Operations and Personnel Committees, chaired the Policy Committee and most recently served as Vice President and then President of the Board.
+For the past nine years, I have had the privilege of representing Warren Township on the WHRHS Board of Education where I have served on the Education (including several years as chair), Strategic Planning, Operations and Personnel Committees, chaired the Policy Committee and most recently served as Vice President and am currently serving as President of the Board for the second time.
 During my tenure, we have brought forward several important improvements to the district.
-These include: the development of the district’s first-ever strategic plan, creation of Expected Schoolwide Learning Results, completion of the referendum funded projects for replacing the aging heating system and roofing (on schedule and on budget), upgrades in technology including 1 to 1 Chromebooks, expansion and diversification of elective offerings to allow students to find their passion, replacement of the turf field through the acquisition of significant state funding, and supported returning funds to taxpayers from increased state education aid.
-I been chosen by my peers as the President of the Somerset County Schools Boards Association and have been appointed to the board of directors for the New Jersey School Boards Association (NJSBA).
+These include: the development of the district’s first-ever strategic plan, creation of Expected Schoolwide Learning Results, completion of the referendum-funded projects for replacing the aging heating system and roofing (on schedule and on budget), upgrades in technology including 1 to 1 Chromebooks, expansion and diversification of elective offerings to allow students to find their passion, replacement of the turf field through the acquisition of significant state funding, and supported returning funds to taxpayers from increased state education aid.
+I have been chosen by my peers as the President of the Somerset County Schools Boards Association and have been appointed to the board of directors for the New Jersey School Boards Association (NJSBA).
 Most recently, I was recognized by the NJSBA with their highest honor… Certified Board Leader one of only a handful of the more than 5,000 New Jersey school board members to achieve this distinction.

-In addition to my service on the WHRHS Board of Education, I have been active in our community for nearly twenty years including many years as a volunteer coach with Warren Baseball Softball, Inc. for both the recreational and travel baseball teams.
+In addition to my service on the WHRHS Board of Education, I have been active in our community for nearly twenty years, including many years as a volunteer coach with Warren Baseball Softball, Inc. for both the recreational and travel baseball teams.
 During Hurricane Sandy, I helped organize and serve as an administrator of the Warren Township Community Forum on Facebook.
-As a result of our work with the forum after Superstorm Sandy, I volunteered to serve as co-chair of the Warren Township Utility Advisory Committee where I led a community-wide review of the town’s electrical infrastructure, a project that earned the Sustainable New Jersey Creativity and Innovation Award.
+As a result of our work with the forum after Superstorm Sandy, I volunteered to serve as co-chair of the Warren Township Utility Advisory Committee, where I led a community-wide review of the town’s electrical infrastructure, a project that earned the Sustainable New Jersey Creativity and Innovation Award.
 I currently serve as a business liaison to the Warren Township Office of Emergency Management, which is responsible for the community response to the COVID-19 Pandemic.

 I have a long and successful history in business, philanthropy and education.